 Training:

 The Parties to this Agreement participate and assist each other in interagency fire training through the AWFCG Alaska Interagency Fire Training and Qualifications Committee.
 This includes scheduling, cost sharing, tuition charges, course development, and course presentation.
-Agencies may provide housing and/or meals for students and instructors from other agencies through agreed upon means.Attachment 6
+Agencies may provide housing and/or meals for students and instructors from other agencies through agreed upon means.
+Haines Area EFF/AD and cooperator training roles and responsibilities are described in Attachment 6.

 Emergency Fire Fighter (EFF/AD) Training